 Osborn buffing brush

-Osborn ‘nylon bristle’ buffing brushes are the industry standard.
-These are not a metal bristle cup brush, rather a nylon bristle (filaments), coated with (80) grit so you don’t have to worry about potential rust stains on your walls as the metal bristle style brushes tend to leave small flecks of.
+Osborn ‘nylon bristle’ abrasive buffing brushes are the industry standard.
+These are not a metal bristle cup brush, rather a nylon bristle (filaments), coated with (80) grit so you don’t have to worry about potential rust stains on your walls as the metal bristle style brushes tend to leave.

 Technically, the Osborn nylon bristle buffing brushes are not a peeling or debarking brush, however several Contractors use them to clean up the ‘fuzzys’ after Pressure Washing or Cob or Glass Bead blasting…and many a person has used them to sand the graying area on the sunny side of a faded wall.

 - Bristles will flare out when in use and can reach in and clean notch areas.

 - Also great for reaching the “lateral” area where one round log sits upon another.